 Course description

-Designed for biology majors to provide lab experience with emphasis on processes of scientific investigations and to promote communication, literacy and collaboration in science.
+Designed for biological sciences majors to provide lab experience with emphasis on processes of scientific investigations and to promote communication, literacy and collaboration in science.
 Students gain expertise in methods including instrumentation used by biologists to construct new knowledge.
 Lab topics include genetics, evolution, ecology, biochemistry, and molecular biology.

 The course modules follow the “crawl, walk, run” approach to develop a students’ capacity for solving increasingly challenging problems with greater independence.
 First, the students fill their scientific “tool box” with skills needed to be able to design and carry out experiments.
 The first module is structured (Antibiotic Resistance), followed by a module that provides more academic freedom (Limiting Nutrient).
 Lastly, the Human Microsatellite DNA unit emphasizes the importance of accuracy and precision in science.